 Landlords may be fined up to $500 for each violation of these rules.

 - Notify the landlord in writing when an alarm is not functioning properly.

 How do I know if my building has dangerous radon levels?

 Radon is a gas you can't see or smell that can be harmful to your health.
 According to Maine DHHS radon is the second leading cause of lung cancer.
-Beginning March 1, 2014, your landlord must test for radon in your building.
+By March 1, 2014, your landlord must test for radon in your building.
 He must repeat the testing every 10 years at the request of a tenant, unless there is a working radon mitigation system.
 Generally, the person who tests the air in your building must be registered with the state's Division of Environmental Health at DHHS .
 (There are some exceptions for landlord- or tenant-conducted testing.)
 Your landlord must notify you in writing about the results of the most recent radon test when you enter into a rental agreement.
 If asked, the landlord must tell a prospective tenant about the radon levels in the building.
-DHHS is required to issue more specific rules and a standard disclosure form prior to November 1, 2013.
-For more information on radon, see DHHS 's Radon Tip Sheet.
-Here is the previously posted form for landlords to use, in order to comply with the pre-2013 law.
+To help landlords comply, DHHS has issued this standard disclosure form.
+For more information on radon, see DHHS 's Radon Tip Sheet and Maine DHHS's Radon Home Page.

 Can I fix the problem myself?